aws-solutions/media-services-application-mapper/solution-pkg/docs/EXTENDING_MSAM.md

         },
         ...
     ```
+2. Review [README.md](../README.md#build) on instructions to create a custom build of MSAM.
-1. Run [build.sh](api/build.sh).
-This will produce a zip file called `api/msam/build/deployment.zip`.
+3. Run [build-s3-dist.sh](../deployment/build-s3-dist.sh).
+This will produce a zip file called `regional-s3-assets/core_NNNNNNNNNN.zip`.
-1. Update your __<stackname_>-UpdateNodes-_<randomstring_>_ Lambda to use this new code by uploading the zip file and saving the Lambda.
+4. Update your __<stackname_>-UpdateNodes-_<randomstring_>_ Lambda to use this new code by uploading the zip file and saving the Lambda.
-1. After a few minutes, verify that you are seeing your service in the Content table:
+5. After a few minutes, verify that you are seeing your service in the Content table:
     ![Content Database Nodes](images/service-content-db.png)

-1. If you don't see any of your nodes in the database, check CloudWatch for potential errors in your UpdateNodes Lambda.
+6. If you don't see any of your nodes in the database, check CloudWatch for potential errors in your UpdateNodes Lambda.

 ## Defining Connections with the Service
 Once you've successfully discovered and stored all the existing definitions of your service, you need to figure out the connection points of your service with other AWS Media Services or AWS services.

 For MediaTailor, the connection to other services is through the video source (origin) that it takes in as a configuration parameter.
 The video source could come from AWS Elemental MediaPackage, AWS Elemental MediaStore, or S3.
-These three connections will have to be defined separately, as its own function in the [connections.py](api/msam/chalicelib/connections.py) file.
+These three connections will have to be defined separately, as its own function in the [connections.py](../source/msam/chalicelib/connections.py) file.

 1. Define your connection function.
 The function follows the nomenclature: _fromservice_toservice_ddb_items()_.
 The connection type name follows the nomenclature: _fromservice_toservice_.
 The example below shows the connection from MediaPackage to MediaTailor.
     ```